LangsterGA/test/README.md

 ## Step 1: Download the Go.Data ArcGIS Pro toolbox from [here](https://github.com/LangsterGA/test)
 ## Step 2:  Open ArcGIS Pro and add the toolbox to your project
 [To do this](https://pro.arcgis.com/en/pro-app/latest/help/projects/connect-to-a-toolbox.htm), go to the “View” tab on the ribbon and click on the “Catalog Pane” icon.
 In your catalog pane, right-click on the “Toolboxes” item, select “Add Toolbox”, and then navigate to the folder where you downloaded the toolbox to add it.
-## Step 3: Open "Create SITREP tables dialog"
+## Step 3: Open "Create SITREP tables" dialog
 Right-click and select 'Open'.

 ![GoData](/images/dialogOpen.png)